-- 8. UT System received a public information request for certain information related to the Kroll Report, which is the final report of an investigation conducted by Kroll Associates, Inc. into university admissions practices at the request of UT System's Vice Chancellor and General Counsel. - 9.
+- 8. UT System received two nearly identical public information requests for certain information related to the Kroll Report, which is the final report of an investigation conducted by Kroll Associates, Inc. into university admissions practices at the request of UT System's Vice Chancellor and General Counsel. - 9.
 The System timely requested an opinion from the Attorney General as to whether the information at issue was excepted from disclosure.
-In OR2015-14088, ORD ordered that some of the requested information must be disclosed because the information is part of a completed investigation under Government Code Section 552.022(a)(1) (Ex.
-A at 4).
+In OR2015-13586, ORD ordered that some of the requested information must be disclosed because the information is part of a completed investigation under Government Code Section 552.022(a)(1) (Ex.
+A at 3).
 Consequently, and in error, ORD did not determine whether the information was subject to the litigation exception under Government Code Section 552.103, the legislative drafts exception under Government Code

 Section 552.106, the attorney-client privilege under Government Code Section 552.107 or the deliberative process privilege under Government Code Section 552.111.
 (Ex.
-A at 4).
-In addition, ORD determined in error that some information must be produced under Section 552.101.
-(Ex.
-A at 7).
+A at 3).